bantbattlemage/LotusFactorioMod/lotus-mod/readme.txt

 -Diesel fuel is rebalanced to be intended to have better energy storage than rocket fuel to encourage use in vehicles, but lacks the extra speed bonus rocket fuel has.
 -AAI Processed Fuel is disabled by default, use of Diesel Fuel is intended.
 AAI fuel can simply be enabled in the settings if desired
 -1 stack of Solid Fuel = 600 MJ
--1 stack of Rocket Fuel = 1000 MJ
+-1 stack of Rocket Fuel = 1000 MJ, unchanged from vanilla.
+It is worse than Diesel Fuel Barrel with slightly less fuel density per stack, but retains not having any spent fuel output.
 -1 stack of Diesel Fuel Barrel = 1150 MJ and same speed/acceleration properties as Rocket Fuel, but with Empty Barrels as spent fuel.
--1 stack of Nuclear Fuel = 1210 MJ + Better speed/acceleration than Diesel Fuel (vanilla energy & speed/acceleration values).
+-1 stack of Nuclear Fuel = 1210 MJ and better speed/acceleration than Diesel Fuel (vanilla energy & speed/acceleration values).
+Outputs Spent Fuel Cells as spent fuel.

 **Nuclear Fuel**: Add slight complexity to nuclear fuel production.
 Changes: